 |June 29, 2015 - July 10, 2015||2||M-F 12:15-3:05P||Open||Nicole Nugent||10351|

 How do we cope with war, natural disaster, or terrorism?
 What about surviving experiences with abuse or torture?
-How are these experiences different or similar to routine life stresses like exams, getting divorced, or taking exams?
+How are these experiences different or similar to routine life stresses like exams, moving, or getting divorced?
 How can you prevent or treat psychological problems that might arise after trauma?
 These are some of the overarching issues that will be addressed in this course.

 This course will introduce students to the field of traumatic stress.
-Through lecture, discussions, projects and in class activities students will gain an understanding of how humans cope with trauma, what factors (i.e., aspects of the trauma, social support, personality and coping style, biology and genetics) predict who will have difficulty coping with trauma, and how we can treat trauma.
-There will be opportunities for exposure to major treatment approaches.
+Through lecture, discussions, projects, and in-class activities, students will gain an understanding of how humans cope with trauma, what factors (i.e., aspects of the trauma, social support, personality and coping style, biology and genetics) predict who will have difficulty coping with trauma, and how we can treat trauma.

 • Foster interest in how we cope with stress and trauma